-The District shall provide \$1,000 for each full year of service the District (pro-rated annually based on FTE), up to the maximum of \$15,000 paid out in three equal installments over three years into the tax-sheltered annuity (TSA)
+The District shall provide \$1,000 for each full year of service (pro-rated annually based on FTE), up to the maximum of \$15,000, paid out in three equal installments over three years into a tax-sheltered annuity (TSA)

-There are 82 active employees and 1 retiree in the plan as of the measurement date of July 1, 2021.
+There are 82 active employees and 1 retiree in the plan as of the measurement date of July 1, 2022.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources Related to Pensions.
-For the year ended June 30, 2022, the District recognized a supplemental pension revenue of \$47,243.
+For the year ended June 30, 2023, the District recognized a supplemental pension expense of \$33,353.

-Below is a schedule of changes in the total pension liability for the current reporting period (measurement date July 1, 2021):
+Below is a schedule of changes in the total pension liability for the current reporting period (measurement date July 1, 2022):